 For CAE and CPE a minimum overall score if 185 is required.

 You can submit your test scores to Institution Code 2925, Department Code 69.

 It is necessary for you to submit your official test scores through ETS.
 Our Institution Code is 2925.
 For GRE the department code is 1603.
 For TOEFL the department code is 69.

 No, individual faculty will not be able to comment on your application or chances of admission since the decision for admission is made centrally by the graduate admissions committee only.
 Admission to the graduate programs is competitive and the outcome depends on the quality of the applicants that we have each year.
 As a result, it is impossible for individual faculty to provide an "appraisal" of a candidate's chances of getting admitted to a program.

 The most recent rates for tuition and fees can be found at via Student Accounts.
-Tuition is charged at the "Graduate" rate.
-Our program only offers full-time study, so tuition is charged at a flat rate.
 Some students, primarily PhD, may be offered funding through scholarship or teaching and research assistantships.
 Notification of funding status will be included with admission offers.

 Master's students are offered financial support only under rare circumstances.